hadley/plyr/cran-comments.md

 ## Changes

-This is a minor update to:
+This is a minor update.
+It includes:

-* Use namespace best practices
+* Fixes for R CMD check notes.

+* Some small backward compatible changes.

 * Fix an error in a C function - I suspect this is what was causing crashes in the ggplot2 and failures with UBSAN, but I couldn't reliably reproduce